 Climbing Skill Level

 Our 6-day mountaineering course or the equivalent is recommended.
-Climbers should posess basic rock climbing skills.
+Climbers should posess basic rock climbing skills and a rock climbing course or equivalent is recommended.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Prior experience carrying a heavy pack for multiple days serves as excellent preparation for this climb.
 Climbers must be able to carry an average of 30lbs or more and be physically and mentally prepared to deal with strenuous situations at high altitudes.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.